kltan/PS/README.md

-PS
-==
+# PubSub

-A event module framework and a global event bus.
+A module-like framework that encapsulates plugins, libraries, and other frameworks.
+It sets the framework as to how these module interact with each other through a namespaced and powerful global event system.